Amazon Publishing

-Amazon Publishing (simply APub) is Amazon's book publishing unit launched in 2009.
-It is composed of 15 imprints including AmazonEncore, AmazonCrossing, Montlake Romance, Thomas & Mercer, 47North, and TOPPLE Books.
+Amazon Publishing (or simply APub) is Amazon's book publishing unit launched in 2009.
+It is composed of 15 imprints including AmazonEncore, AmazonCrossing, Montlake Romance, Thomas & Mercer, 47North, and Topple Books.

 Amazon publishes e-books via its Kindle Direct Publishing subsidiary.

 History

 In May 2009, Amazon launched AmazonEncore, the inaugural flagship general imprint.
 It publishes titles that have gone out-of-print or self-published books with sales potential.
 The first book published under this imprint was Cayla Kluver's Legacy in August 2009.
-Other early books published by AmazonEncore include Mercury Falls by Robert Kroese, Shaken by J.A.
-Konrath, The Grove by John Rector and A Scattered Life by Karen McQuestion.
+This was followed by ten more books in Fall 2010.

 AmazonCrossing was announced in May 2010, for translated works into English.
-The first translated books were the French-language novel The King of Kahel and the German-language novel The Hangman's Daughter which were released in November and December 2010, respectively.
+The first translated books were the French-language novel The King of Kahel and the German-language novel The Hangman's Daughter, released in November and December 2010, respectively.

 In May 2011, Amazon launched two genre-focused imprints, Montlake Romance, and Thomas & Mercer.
 Montlake Romance is an imprint for the romance genre; "Romance is one of our biggest and fastest growing categories, particularly among Kindle customers," said Jeff Belle, vice president of Amazon Publishing.
 Thomas & Mercer is for mystery titles.

 Powered by Amazon is a self-publishing platform that allows the publication of a series of books under any imprint name.
 For example, in May 2011, Seth Godin launched The Domino Project, an imprint created to publish a series of manifestos.
 It was the inaugural Powered by Amazon imprint project.
 Godin decided to end the imprint in November 2011, the 12 previously published titles would still be sold at Amazon, but no new books would be published.
 Also in May, it was announced Amazon had hired Larry Kirshbaum, former CEO of Time Warner Book Group, to head a new general-interest imprint.
-In October, Amazon launched a science-fiction/fantasy/horror imprint called 47 North.
+In October, Amazon launched a science-fiction/fantasy/horror imprint called 47North.
 In December, Amazon Publishing acquired over 450 titles of Marshall Cavendish's US Children's trade books business, Marshall Cavendish Children's Books (MCCB).

 In January 2012, it was revealed that Amazon Publishing's New York publishing arm, called "Amazon Publishing's East Coast Group" (run by Larry Kirshbaum), made a deal with Houghton Mifflin Harcourt to sell books under a pseudonym imprint called New Harvest.
 New Harvest only included books from Amazon Publishing, and the books had a New Harvest imprint on the spine.
 This allowed Amazon to sell books at retailers like Barnes & Noble, which otherwise had disallowed Amazon imprints in its stores.
 Barnes & Noble however later announced it would not stock any Amazon imprints, including New Harvest, a move mirrored by other book stores which have also banned Amazon imprints from their stores.
 One of the inaugural titles published by New Harvest was Jeff, One Lonely Guy, by Jeff Ragsdale, released on March 20, 2012.